TayonWilliams/College-Database-/README.md

 * Admin ability - Add, Deletion, and View students and teachers, attending the University.
 * Teacher's ability - Grade and view all student's records.
 * Students - View their grades for the semester.
-# Features to be implemented:
+# Features to be implemented
 Incorporate Tableau to see which teachers are providing the best education for the students based on students' grades.